ForgeRock/openamjs/README.md

 **This code is not supported by ForgeRock and it is your responsibility to verify that the software is suitable and safe for use.**

 ##About
-A small JavaScript wrapper to do basic REST API calls to OpenAM
+A couple of small JavaScript wrappers to do basic REST API calls to OpenAM.

 ## Synopsis
-openam.js is a small library/wrapper of some of the REST APIs of OpenAM.
+**openam.js** is a small library/wrapper of some of the REST APIs of OpenAM.
-The intention is to provide an easy way to integrate the calls in your Client JavaScript code without needing to implement the REST code yourself
+The intention is to provide an easy way to integrate the calls in your Client JavaScript code without needing to implement the REST code yourself.

+**openamUtils.js** is another wrapper to render configurable Login Buttons and Login Boxes.
+It uses openam.js and the css style contained in this repository, of course you can adjust the css to your needs but it should work nicely out of the box.
+This wrapper does not need JQuery, but of course you can combine it with any other JS UI framework.

 This is a work in progress, and also a JavaScript coding exercise.
+Initially it is leveraging the Authentication and SSO API's but it can be extended to cover the whole set of APIs, inclulding Authorization, OAuth2, OIDC, UMA, STS, etc. with a little help of the community.

 This is a community work and it is NOT supported NOR endorsed by ForgeRock.
 If you feel it is useful, please contribute.

 ## Motivation
 I wanted an easy way to integrate the OpenAM REST calls in JavaScript client code.
 The implementation here uses XMLHttpRequest or ActiveXObject (hence it might not work in some browsers), but I have tested it in modern ones.
-I can tell you that IE7 does not support CORS and in some cases when using the library you will be accessing an external domain (the OpenAM)
+I can tell you that IE7 does not support CORS and in some cases when using the library you will be accessing an external domain (the OpenAM).

 ## Installation